wavesumit/tic_tac_toe.github.io/README.md

 # tic-tac-toe-minimax
 An implementation of Minimax AI Algorithm on Tic-Tac-Toe (or Noughts and Crosses) game.
-Try it: [Tic-tac-toe - Minimax](https://cledersonbc.github.io/tic-tac-toe-minimax/)

 <p align="center">
 	<img src="preview/minimax_img.png"></img>